WarwickAI/wai161/README.md

 To run the code, clone this repository and then run `npm install` in the directory of the tutorial you want to run (e.g. `tutorial-1-code`).
 Once the dependencies have been installed, you can run the code using `npm run dev` (again in the specific tutorial's code directory).

+**For the code in tutorials 3 and onwards, you will need to also run `npm prisma migrate dev` to set up the database (as explained in the slides in tutorial 3).**

 ## Tutorial Slides

 The slides for each tutorial are available in the `tutorial-slides-<x>` PDFs.
 These may have some updates from the live tutorial, or may include information not covered due to time constraints.